Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 Conclusion

-This article also illustrated that, even though many of the characteristics are the same as a tornado, a microburst is an entirely separate weather phenomenon that is formed and develops through very different mechanisms.
+This article also illustrated that, even though many of the characteristics are the same as those of a tornado, a microburst is an entirely separate weather phenomenon that is formed and develops through very different mechanisms.

 Until next time, keep your eye on the weather!